999-juiceWRLD/advanced-css-sass/README.md

 This is the main branch.
 If you want to see the `Natours`, `Trillio` and `Nexter` projects, please checkout branches.
 Although the course just used vanilla CSS, I wanted to challenge myself; modify the code, so each project is re-built in React.

 Currently working on `Natours` project.
 In order to see the progress, please switch branch to `Natours`.

+For the `Natours` project, I did not follow the course as the `floats` layout used.